Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 E. Technical Definitions

-Exception IDs identify Exceptions that are created in the EVV systems.
+Exception IDs identify Exceptions that are created in the EVV system.
 Specific Exception IDs are located in the Support Center for the State EVV Solution.

 The web-based administrative tool used to manage EVV activity, to add Manual Visit Entry data elements, and to monitor all activity recorded in the State EVV Solution.